 I laughed, grabbing on to another rock and climbing up.
 “But it feels so nice to be out, breathing the exceptionally fresh morning mountain air at this time of year!
 And sometimes you just need to let the world know how wonderful she is, otherwise she might be a little sad if she thinks you’re not happy with her daily gift of spectacular wonders!”
-Figaro rolled his eyes and replied,”You know Eden, if I can just tap into your ridiculous amount of positivity, I’m sure it can power all of Punny Garden!”
+Figaro rolled his eyes and replied,”You know Eden…if I can just tap into your ridiculous amount of positivity, I’m sure it can power all of Punny Garden!”

 Figaro wasn’t exactly thrilled when we… or um, I, offered to help Manabu in collecting lots of red Autumnsugar Kale to make his scarlet colored paint.
 He had planned to do a little gardening today, but I managed to coax him into having this little adventure instead.
-This particular type of kale only appears on Napolean’s mountain in the summer season before going back underground again.
+This particular type of kale only appears on Napolean’s mountain in summer before going back underground again.
 According to Manabu, the kale plant has such a splendid scarlet pigment that it makes one think of the warm golden sun of summer combined with the semi-transparent auburn leaves from the great wild oak trees.
 It sparkles with different shades of red in the sunlight when painted onto a canvas.
 It especially brings creative masterpieces to life when used by the most talented of talented painters!
 Manabu wanted to make a few of his specialty hand-painted pillows to give to Caramelle, who runs a medical center back in town.

 However, searching for Autumnsugar Kale was so much easier said than ever done.
 Figaro and I exhausted ourselves, running up and down the lower mountain side looking for any signs of the elusive plant.
 Out of exhaustion, we plopped down on a soft grassy field to rest a bit, while enjoying the hint of dandelion lemon scent that filled the air.
 I breathed it all in, knowing that I shouldn’t waste any good scent nature provides.
 During my inhaling exercise, I thought that it truly was a wonder how Manabu can find Autumnsugar Kale without any help.
 After a bit of rest, we stood up with renewed spirits and decided to try again.
 Our eyes peeked over to a more rocky side of the mountain, which we initially avoided due to it looking more strenuous, but at that point looked as if it couldn’t be helped.
 With a determined look in our eyes, we started walking towards the rocks.